Jonathan King: Early success

 When the song made number 18 in the charts, King was invited onto the BBC's Top of the Pops.
 The following day it sold 35,000 copies.
 It peaked at number four in the UK (the Beatles were at number one with "Help!") and 17 in the US, and was awarded a gold disc.
 Nina Simone, Bette Midler, and Marlene Dietrich all covered it.
 Dietrich sang "Everyone's Gone to the Moon" and its B side, "Summer's Coming", at the Golders Green Hippodrome in October 1966, with an arrangement by Burt Bacharach.
 The single reached No. 17 in the US Billboard Hot 100 and was one of the songs carried on the Apollo 11 Moon mission.
 In 2019, the track was included in the soundtrack of the Hollywood film In The Shadow of the Moon over the closing credits.

 His next release, "Green is the Grass", flopped, but the third (which he wrote and produced, but did not perform), "It's Good News Week" by Hedgehoppers Anonymous, was more successful.
 It was released in September 1965 through Decca and credited to King and his new publishing company, JonJo Music Co.
-Ltd, which was named after King, Ken Jones and Joe Roncoroni and based in Jones' and Roncoroni's office at 37 Soho Square.
+Ltd, which was named after King, Ken Jones and Joe Roncoroni and based in Jones's and Roncoroni's office at 37 Soho Square.
 Briefly banned by the BBC because of its lyrics about birth control, the song made the top five in the UK and top 50 in America.

 Also in 1965, King began contributing a column to Disc and Music Echo, a weekly magazine edited by Ray Coleman.
 King adopted a deliberately provocative style, promoting new acts but also publishing criticism of the music industry and particular artists.
 Michael Wale described him as "the butterfly who stamped its foot".